airtable_crud 1.3.0 copy "airtable_crud: ^1.3.0" to clipboard

 Features #

-• Update Records: Modify existing records effortlessly.
+• Update Records: Modify existing records with immutable patterns or bulk operations

 Getting Started #